copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 126**

-- (Hillsborough County FL -- 1:08 AM Burglary in Progress) Sheriff's Office District 1 Deputy Andrea Eagon  assists two fellow deputies in a burglary that resulted in a foot pursuit.
+- (Hillsborough County, FL -- 1:08 AM Burglary in Progress) Sheriff's Office District 1 Deputy Andrea Eagon  assists two fellow deputies in a burglary that resulted in a foot pursuit.
 The suspect is in possession of several pieces of jewelry that are correctly identified by the kiosk owner at the scene.
 The victims, owners of a jewelry kiosk, were questioned and the kiosk searched for damage.
 The suspect was taken to jail for further questioning.
 Officer Damon Barringer of the Las Vegas Metropolitan Police Department responds to a local motel after receiving a call of a male complaining of chest pains after a drunken domestic squabble with his new bride.
 The two lovebirds had visited a dance club and the irate husband had become jealous after watching his younger bride dance provocatively.
 After arriving at home the two proceeded to argue, culminating in the woman attacking her husband in a fit of rage.
 The woman is taken into custody after admitting to the attack and the officers suggest that the two either get counseling or a divorce.
 Officer Marc Sullivan of the Boston Police Department and Massachusetts State Trooper Jesse Sweet stop a vehicle for failure to have a valid inspection sticker.
 The passenger was found to have an outstanding warrant and is arrested.
 The vehicle is searched to find a bag of marijuana and a BB gun.
 During questioning the driver, a minor car accident occurs.
 Officer Sullivan questions the man who hit the van to find that he is on probation and doesn't have a driver's license.
 He is held until he is finished handling the first incident.
 Sullivan returns to questioning the driver in the initial incident, gives him a ticket and releases him.

 ## CP-1934